Constantine I Coins: A Collector’s Reference

 - OCRE (Online Coins of the Roman Empire) — searchable RIC database.

-- How to Attribute a Roman Coin Using RIC References — step-by-step attribution for any Roman coin.
+- How to Identify Roman Coins — step-by-step method for any Roman imperial coin.

 Identify Your Constantine Coins